Family Medical Leave (FML)

 - For the birth and care of a newborn child of the employee

 - For the placement with the employee of a son or daughter for adoption or foster care

 - To care for a spouse, son, daughter or parent with a serious health condition

 - Or for qualifying exigencies arising out of the fact that the employee’s spouse, son, daughter or parent is on active duty or call to active duty status as a member of the National Guard or Reserves in support of a contingency operation.

 How does FML work if my spouse and I both work for the District?

-Spouses employed by the same employer are limited in the amount of family leave they may take for the birth and care of a newborn child, placement of a child for adoption or foster care or to care for a parent who has a serious health condition to a combined total of 12 workweeks (or 26 workweeks if leave is to care for a covered service member with a serious injury or illness is also used).
-Leave for birth and care, or placement for adoption or foster care, must conclude within 12 months of the birth or placement
+Spouses employed by the same employer are limited in the amount of family leave they may take for the birth and care of a newborn child, placement of a child for adoption or foster care to a combined total of 12 work weeks (or 26 work weeks if leave is to care for a covered service member with a serious injury or illness is also used).
+Leave for birth and care, or placement for adoption or foster care, must conclude within 12 months of the birth or placement.